Blood Brothers (comics)

 The Blood Brothers are a supervillain duo appearing in American comic books published by Marvel Comics.

+Zoe Terakes and Shakira Barrera portray a version of the characters called the "Blood Siblings" in the Marvel Cinematic Universe Disney+ series Ironheart (2025).

 Publication history

 The Blood Brothers first appeared in Iron Man #55 (Feb.
 1973) and were created by Jim Starlin.

-Following their debut, the Blood Brothers returned in a Starlin/Friedrich story in Marvel Feature #12 (Nov.
+Following their debut, the Blood Brothers returned in Marvel Feature #12 (Nov.
 1973), again fighting the superhero Iron Man, here teamed with Fantastic Four member The Thing.
 The Blood Brothers continued as Iron Man antagonists in Iron Man #88-89 (Aug.-Oct.
 1976), then disappeared from publication for several years before resurfacing to battle the titular superhero team in The Avengers #252-253 (Feb.-March 1985).
 Following appearances in Quasar #12 (July 1990), and X-Men vol. 2, #107 (Dec.
-2000), they temporarily switched alliances to aid Earth's superheroes against a common threat in the three-issue miniseries Maximum Security (Dec.
+2000), they aided Earth's superheroes against a common threat in the three-issue miniseries Maximum Security (Dec.
 2000-Jan.
-2001; first two issues released same month).
+2001).
 They were next seen as interplanetary prison escapees on Earth in the four-issue miniseries Drax the Destroyer #1-4 (Nov.
 2005-Feb.
 2006), where one Blood Brother died.

-They are unrelated to the high-tech motorcycle gang the "Blood Brothers", seen in X-51 #10-12 (May–July 2000).